-snappyHexMesh, mesh generation for internal flow, surface refinement, layer generation —
+snappyHexMesh, mesh generation for internal flow, surface refinement, layer generation

 The Von Kármán vortex shedding was one of the first numerical analysis of Tobias.
 For numerical investigations, a numerical mesh has to be created that fulfills defined quality criteria.
 However, even though this meshing example is not complicated nor the meshing procedure is laborious, OpenFOAM® starters can still fight with such geometries especially, if they are not familiar with the meshing tool snappyHexMesh.
 This training case provides the basic idea of the meshing strategy for snappyHexMesh.
 The meshing contains the cut-off geometry of a sphere which is inside a channel.
-Additional, the viscose sublayer generation is added to the meshing procedure.
+Additionally, the viscose sublayer generation is added to the meshing procedure.

-— Published under the GNU General Public License 3 —
+Published under the GNU General Public License 3

-gThe available training cases are tested and built for different OpenFOAM® versions.
+The available OpenFOAM® training cases are tested and built for different OpenFOAM® versions (not distributions) on a Linux machine.
 During the tests, only the OpenFOAM Foundation version of OpenFOAM® was used.
-Furthermore, the following software packages are required for most of the training cases: Salome®, ParaView®, and for optimization tasks one also needs DAKOTA®.
-The cases might work with the ESI version of OpenFOAM® too (not tested).
-Additionally, there is no support for Windows-based OpenFOAM® versions.
+Furthermore, the following software packages are required for most of the training cases: Salome®, ParaView®, and for optimization tasks, one also needs the open-source software DAKOTA®.
+The OpenFOAM® cases might work with the ESI version of OpenFOAM® but it is not supported.
+For the OpenFOAM® extend project, the training cases will probably not work as the code diverged too much.
+Additionally, there is no support for Windows-based and MAC-based OpenFOAM® versions.